axax/imageClassfier/README.md

-# Image classifier as aws lambda
+# Image classifier that runs on AWS Lambda

 ## Run it locally